Bring It On: The Musical: UK Tour (2021)

 In January 2020 a UK Tour of Bring It On: The Musical was announced, with rehearsals from April 2020.
 The production was postponed to 2021 due to the COVID-19 pandemic.
 Preview performances began at Peterborough's New Theatre in November 2021.
 The show then moved to the Queen Elizabeth Hall at London's Southbank Centre between 8 December and 22 January 2022.
 The show was scheduled to tour 17 cities in UK, but the impact of self-isolation requirements among cast members resulted in 13 London shows cancelled, and made the tour financially unsustainable.
 The touring shows were cancelled and the cast performed the remaining dates in London.
 The final production show was 22 January 2022.

 Canadian Premiere (2025)

-In May 2025, Bring It On: The Musical will have its Canadian regional premiere at the Globe Theatre in Regina, Saskatchewan.
-The creative team includes Jennifer Brewin as director, two-time Sterling Award winner Julio Fuentes as choreographer, and Mateo Chavez Lewis as Music Director.
+In May 2025, Bring It On: The Musical had its Canadian regional premiere at the Globe Theatre in Regina, Saskatchewan.
+The creative team included Jennifer Brewin as director, two-time Sterling Award winner Julio Fuentes as choreographer, and Mateo Chavez Lewis as music director.